Ninja Theory: Independent AAA (2013–2018)

 With the introduction of the eighth generation of video game consoles, Ninja Theory predicted there would be a rise in development costs, and publishers would become even more conservative when funding projects.
 As a result, the team decided to diversify its portfolio of games and split into smaller teams, working on various projects.
 The company collaborated with Chillingo to release a free-to-play mobile game named Fightback.
-According to Antoniades, Fightback was a learning experience for the studio as they explored the "games as a service" models, mobile technology, touch screen controls and realised the competitive nature of the mobile games market.
+According to Antoniades, Fightback was a learning experience for the studio as it explored the "games as a service" models, mobile technology, touch screen controls and realised the competitive nature of the mobile games market.

 The company began experimenting with smaller titles, unsuccessfully pitching them to publishers.
 They pitched a horror game to Garland.
 Publishers asked for the addition of melee combat and then informed the team that neither horror nor melee combat was popular in the games market.
 Ninja Theory and Garland pitched another four-player cooperative gameplay experience set in the real world featuring real characters, but publishers insisted that sci-fi or fantasy elements be added to it so the game would sell.
 The company also experimented with a multiplayer-based melee-combat game.
 Publishers were reluctant to fund it as the project did not have a single-player component, the team was inexperienced and an action melee game was unlikely to be profitable.

 In early 2013, the company tried to develop a game that suited publishers' requirements, while also remaining creative.
 The project, known as Razor, is a multiplayer game that mixes gunplay and melee combat.
 It features an extensive story and a boss that would have thousands of players fighting for months.
 It also has mobile control integration and missions that are procedurally generated.
 Publishers were initially keen on signing the project, but a game of a similar nature, Destiny from Bungie was announced, and most publishers opted not to compete with it directly.
 The team then partnered with a publisher to develop a project based on the Razor assets, but both sides terminated their agreement as the publisher interfered with Ninja Theory's creative freedom.
 The company partnered with Disney Interactive from 2014 to 2015, providing additional development and combat elements for Disney Infinity: Marvel Super Heroes and Disney Infinity 3.0.
 This helped sustain the company's operations.